-Figure 10: S'adapte et résiste..., Matco.
-Mobilier pour collectivités' advertisement.
-(Photo credits: Nouvel Environment, 1969).
+Figure 10 S'adapte et résiste..., Matco.
+Mobilier pour collectivités advertisement (Photo credits: Nouvel Environment, 1969).

-- 1. Lisbon School of Architecture, Universidade de Lisboa & CIAUD Center for Research in Architecture, Urbanism and Design. - 2.
-Orlando Ribeiro, a well-know Portuguese geographer of the 20th century, supports the thesis of a Mediterranean Portugal for those areas in which where certain. tree species grow spontaneously.
-He considers the parameter of the presence of olive trees as a necessary condition to define a territory geographically and culturally "Mediterranean", starting from the scientific consideration. that there is only one other non-Mediterranean country in the world that produces moreover in insignificant quantities, olive oil.
-According to this parameterization, Portugal falls within the Mediterranean sphere for that southern and central part up to the first northern districts, crossing which one effectively feels to have passed the continental-Atlantic threshold. - 3.
-The expression "unacknowledged"constitutes the key word and semantic basis of many other research works regarding the reading of dismissed and fallen-indisrepair buildings started with "Beyond Unacknowledged Lines - Landscape, Infrastructure, Urban Regeneration", a cycle of seminars held at the School of Engineering of the University of Padua from Feb. to May 2013, on the topic of upcycling the existing city (Scientific Board: Luigi Stendardo, Stefanos Antoniadis, and Luigi Siviero) and continued with the author's PhD Thesis: "The Form of the Unacknowledged Built Coastline: Objects and Informal Settlements along the Mediterranean Waterfronts between Geography, Landscape and Architecture".
-DRACo PhD Programme, Sapienza University of Rome and forma urbis LAB, FA PhD Programme, Universidade de Lisboa (supervisors: Luigi Stendardo and Carlos Dias Coelho), Feb 2017; and further postdoc research projects (ROP ESF DATA\Developing Abandoned Transurban Areas, 2017-2018; ROP ESF iWRECKS Industrial Wrecks: Reusing Enhancing aCKnowledging Sheds, 2018-2019, P.I.
-Luigi Stendardo for both). - 4.
-The Sapir-Whorf hypothesis holds that human thought is shaped by language, leading speakers of different languages to think differently.
+1 Orlando Ribeiro, a well-know Portuguese geographer of the 20th century, supports the thesis of a Mediterranean Portugal for those areas in which where certain tree species grow spontaneously.
+He considers the parameter of the presence of olive trees as a necessary condition to define a territory geographically and culturally "Mediterranean", starting from the scientific consideration that there is only one other non-Mediterranean country in the world that produces moreover in insignificant quantities, olive oil.
+According to this parameterization, Portugal falls within the Mediterranean sphere for that southern and central part up to the first northern districts, crossing which one effectively feels to have passed the continental-Atlantic threshold.

+2 The expression "unacknowledged"constitutes the key word and semantic basis of many other research works regarding the reading of dismissed and fallen-indisrepair buildings started with "Beyond Unacknowledged Lines - Landscape, Infrastructure, Urban Regeneration", a cycle of seminars held at the School of Engineering of the University of Padua from Feb to May 2013 on the topic of up-cycling of the existing city (Scientific Board: Luigi Stendardo, Stefanos Antoniadis, and Luigi Siviero) and continued with the author's PhD Thesis "The Form of the Unacknowledged Built Coastline: Objects and Informal Settlements along the Mediterranean Waterfronts between Geography, Landscape and Architecture."
+(DRACo PhD Programme, Sapienza University of Rome and formaurbis LAB, FA PhD Programme, Universidade de Lisboa (supervisors: Luigi Stendardo and Carlos Dias Coelho), Feb 2017, and further postdoc research projects (ROP ESF DATA_Developing Abandoned Transurban Areas, 2017-2018; ROP ESF iWRECKS_Industrial Wrecks: Reusing Enhancing aCKnowledging Sheds, 2018-2019, P.I.
+Luigi Stendardo for both).

+3 The Sapir-Whorf hypothesis holds that human thought is shaped by language, leading speakers of different languages to think differently.
 This hypothesis has sparked both enthusiasm and controversy, but despite its prominence it has only occasionally been addressed in computational terms.

-- 5, i.e. the outputs of the International Summer Workshop "TOURISM HABITAT.
-The Reuse oh the Abandoned Xenia Hotel in Tsagaráda, Pelion", held in Vólos, Greece (30.08.2021 -04.09.2021) at the Department of Architecture (TAM) of the University of Thessaly (UTH) in the framework of the Regional Operative Programme (ROP) funded by the European Social Fund (ESF) 2014-2020 "S.O.L.E.H. - Sustainable Operation Low Cost Energy for Hotels" (P.I.
+4 i.e. the outputs of the International Summer Workshop "TOURISM HABITAT.
+The Reuse oh the Abandoned Xenia Hotel in Tsagaráda, Pelion", held in Vólos, Greece (30.08.2021 -04.09.2021) at the Department of Architecture (TAM) of the University of Thessaly (UTH) in the framework of the Regional Operative Programme (ROP) funded by the European Social Fund (FSF) 2014-2020 "S.O.L.F.H. - Sustainable Operation Low Cost Energy for Hotels" (P.I.
 Angelo Bertolazzi), DGR n.
 1463, 08/10/2019, cod.
+2105-0014-1463-2019.

-2105-0014-1463-2019. - 6.
-One of the most sensational suggestions comes from Archigram's vision LAWuN Logplug & Rockplug devices (1969) by David Greene: connections to the global network, in an earlier era, hidden in fake dry branches and rocks.
-Nowadays it is not even necessary to resort to these sets, but it would be enough to install a simple and small modem/router on the various floors of a building skeleton. - 7.
-Compare the Tomb of the Diver large-scale Greek painting on the travertine covering slab (Necropolis of Tempa del Prete, Salerno, Italy, 480-470 b.C.). - 8.
-Lisbon (Odyssepolis Ulyssippo Olisippo Olisippoa Lisabona Lisboa is the etymology evolution of the toponym).
+5 One of the most sensational suggestions comes from Archigram's vision LAWUN Logplug & Rockplug devices (1969) by David Greene: connections to the global network, in an earlier era, hidden in fake dry branches and rocks.
+Nowadays it is not even necessary to resort to these sets, but it would be enough to install a simple and small modem/router on the various floors of a building skeleton.

+6 Compare the Tomb of the Diver large-scale Greek painting on the travertine covering slab (Necropolis of Tempa del Prete, Salerno, Italy, 480-470 b.C.).

+7 Lisbon (Odyssepolis - Ulyssippo - Olisippo - Olisipona - Lisabona - Lisboa is the etymology evolution of the toponym).

-Antoniadis, S., Bertolazzi, A. (2021).
+Antoniadis S., Bertolazzi A. (2021).
 E la nave va.
-Attualità di un modello urbano, formale e tecnologico per il prossimo futuro in Milocco.
-In: Borlini, M., Cosentino, M. (eds.)
-"Obiettivo Novecento.
+Attualità di un modello urbano, formale e tecnologico per il prossimo futuro in Milocco Borlini M., Cosentino M., eds, "Obiettivo Novecento.
 Riflessioni e sperimentazioni sul tema della città ideale nel secolo scorso".
-Anteferma Edizioni, Conegliano: pp. 138-147.
+Anteferma Edizioni, Conegliano: 138-147.

 Antoniadis, S. (2018).
 Semi-artificiali.
-Manufatti generativi di nuove nature in "Officina\". n.
+Manufatti generativi di nuove nature in "Officina". n.
 22:40-47.